veithweilnhammer/veithweilnhammer.github.io/_publications/2016_Frontiers.md

 citation: 'Schmack K, Weilnhammer VA, Heinzle J, Stephan KE, Sterzer P. Learning what to See in a Changing World.
 Frontiers in Human Neuroscience 2016, 10.'
 ---
 [Download paper here](http://veithweilnhammer.github.io/files/fnhum_Learning.pdf)

-Recommended citation: Schmack K, Weilnhammer VA, Heinzle J, Stephan KE, Sterzer P. Learning what to See in a Changing World.
-Frontiers in Human Neuroscience 2016, 10.